 EVIEN Research Program is a combination of own independent research activities and several externally funded research projects (Tekes, the Academy of Finland, and other Finnish and foreign research financers).
 These projects are initiated by the Innovation Studies Group of TaSTI or by its partners and they contribute to the research goals of the EVIEN program.
 The research program is intended to last from 2010 until 2018, at least.

 Innovation Studies Group leads a new research project in Namibia:

-Innovation Studies Group develops and researches Open Innovation Platforms as part of the urban and regional innovaiton policy design in Finland:
+Innovation Studies Group develops and analyzes open innovation platforms as part of the urban and regional innovation policy design in Finland:

-Innovation Studies Group develops and researches Responsible Research and Innovation (RRI) in Tampere and with six European regions:
+Innovation Studies Group develops and studies Responsible Research and Innovation (RRI) approach in Tampere and in comparison with six European regions: